Orleans Dental Centre

 • Rinse with warm salt water to soothe sore gums or throat

-• Change your toothbrush after recovering from illness
+• Change your toothbrush after recovering from illness or ask about timing at your next dental hygiene appointment.

 Explore our guide on how to properly brush and floss to keep your technique gentle and effective year-round.